Or otherwise known as WTF have we been?

 At the end of November 2020, needless to say the second burnout and subsequent depression hit like a freight train, especially as I had not dealt with the cause of the 1st warning.
 It arrived one morning when I woke up crying - that's pretty unusual - so it was time to call out for help.
 I cocooned in my bedroom for around 3 weeks until the crying stopped, and from there I have basically wrapped myself up.
 With Jon's help I reached out to a Cognitive behavioural Therapist who I was familiar with and had seen her work in action.
 She was based in Melbourne which was a bit of problem given we couldn't travel to Melbourne, but she offered Zoom sessions which have been great!
 I was also connected with a Kinesiologist in Byron.
 I had not done Kinesiology before and this stage I was keen to try anything.
 I LOVE them both!!
 I am so happy I have my team in place, they work from different perspectives and for me the mix is perfect.
 It feels like psyche is more scientific and working on the mechanics and the kinesiologist works on the spiritual.

 It seems that moving our family away from everything we have known was the catalyst for a big shakedown.
 A lot of people we have met in this area report that it takes a few years for things to really feel normal and that a move like this can bring up a lot of stuff.
 Perhaps the act of moving itself is a subconscious act of rebellion against an inner turmoil.
+All I know is that we are both now working on ourselves, working with and on our kids.
+We have also started building up their mental health teams too, with our eldest seeing a brilliant child Psychologist and soon to be seeing my Kinesiologist also.
+He is really liking it.

 "These past years of business have been incredible, we have worked with incredible clients, in the most amazing locations and have been blessed with the opportunity to give back to communities."